-Youtube Ads will focus on showing ads to users who have interacted with your videos or channel while browsing on YouTube.
+Youtube Ads will focus on showing ads to users who have interacted with your videos or channel while browsing on the site.

 Customer Match Lists

-Customer match lists allow users to upload lists of contact information provided by customers letting Google Ads and Microsoft Advertising show them product ads online.
+Customer match lists allow users to upload lists of contact information provided by customers, which will let Google Ads and Microsoft Advertising show them product ads online

 Getting Started With PPC Remarketing

-Though retargeting campaigns are proven to drive results, an account’s goals will determine which type of strategy to leverage and how to do so.
-Below is a list of things to consider when narrowing down what you’d like your campaigns to achieve and who you’d like to reach:
+Though remarketing campaigns are proven to drive results, an account’s goals will determine which type of strategy to leverage and how to do so.
+Below is a list of things to consider when you decide what your campaigns should achieve and who you’d like to reach:

-- Google advertisers can target all website visitors and app users: Use “Google Ads optimized list” to reach website visitors, app users, and other audience sources.
+- Google advertisers can target all website visitors and app users by using a “Google Ads optimized list” to reach website visitors, app users, and other audience sources.

 - The Microsoft platform offers MSFT targeting options as well.
 Learn more about Audience targeting.